-Mechanical injuries: Cracks, splits, tears, bruising or any injury affecting a significant allowed per unit} or other animal pests, including the presence of dead insects, insect debris or excreta.
+Mechanical injuries: cracks, splits, tears, bruising or any injury affecting a significant allowed per unit} or other animal pests, including the presence of dead insects, insect debris or excreta.

-{where appropriate, add a definition of what is not considered as a defect and indicate the maximum total or aggregate area or length development (adult, nymph, larva, egg, etc.).
+{where appropriate, add a definition of what is not considered as a defect and indicate the maximum total or aggregate area or length presence of living pests (insects, mites or others) at any stage of Living pests:

+Damage caused by pests: visible damage or contamination caused by insects, mites, rodents development (adult, nymph, larva, egg, etc.).